 Status: A provisional patent has been filed by the VA.

 Team members: Uzi Patziniach (Veteran participant), Ilya Gotfryd, Steve Majerus (VA), Bryan Szloh (Cleveland State University), Jonathan Heifetz (Presque Isle Medical Technologies), Shlomo Heifetz (Presque Isle Medical Technologies), Alysia Klinger (Presque Isle Medical Technologies), Matt Williams (VA), Esther Gotfryd (Bellefaire JCB)

 Challenge: Using his devices so that he can go back to school.
 Todd is a bilateral hand amputee and he is looking for a solution to be able to easily use his computer and phone so that he can start to pursue his goal of going back to school.

 Solution: The team incorporated multiple devices designed to enable a bilateral hand amputee to use his iPhone and Macbook more independently and to go back to school.
 Devices include:

 magnetic lanyard to carry the iPhone around the neck

 magnetic wristband to hold the iPhone to the ear (and therefore enable private conversations)

 fingers for him to type on the keyboard with a capacitive finger tip to use the iPhone touch

 stylus gloves and a plug adapter

-Status: The team will continue work on integrating multiple devices, and a provisional patent is being discussed.
+Status: The team will continue work on integrating multiple devices, and a provisional patent will be filed.